Learning Disability Practices for Assessment and Accommodation

 III.
 Assessment Providers

 California State University, Sacramento does not currently offer assessment and diagnostic services for learning disabilities.
-A list of local professionals who are qualified to do an assessment are available from Counseling & Psychological Services (CAPS) or Services to Students with Disabilities (SSWD).
 Any licensed educational psychologist, neurologist, or learning disabilities specialist can administer the assessments.

 Students are encouraged to consult with their health care provider and/or health insurance company regarding possible coverage for an assessment and if there are qualified providers who can perform an assessment.